CharlesJub/CharlesJub.github.io/housingblog.md

   - improved the model substantially
   - best model was ____ with a mape of
 - used pca to test if model would do better with *___________*
+- best model overall was a ensemble model with a ape of _______

+## Conclusion

+- it was challenging to get the data in a format that was able to model on
+- after getting the data in the right format, I was able to model on the data rather successfully
+- the future plan
+    - create a dashboard that will try to predict if a video is a traditional house or a different type of asset.
+Will also try to predict the value of the house.
+Recognizing that the model will only do well on videos made by Enes because models look at the vocabulary he uses in these
+    - model on more house tour channels.
+Difficult because they all have different ways of talking about homes, and will require different cleaning techniques to capture house prices automatically better.
+Maybe use an LLM to ask what the house price is based on title, description, and script.